logisticregress/Data_Science_Projects/README.md

 # Data Science and Statistical Analysis Projects

 This is a sample of data science projects that have been conducted in various languages, including R, Python, and SPSS.
+It is meant to provide a brief illustration of several concepts in applied statistical analysis and machine learning.
+Where necessary, propriety data has been withheld or obscured.

 # SARIMAX Python Time Series Forecasting